 That begins to change, however, when costs other than initial purchase price are considered:

-How much does the scheduled downtime for a hose change cost in terms of lost production, direct labor, hose and fitting inventories, and impact on other dependant processes?
+How much does the scheduled downtime for a hose change cost in terms of lost production, direct labor, hose and fitting inventories, and impact on other dependent processes?

 How much does unscheduled downtime due to unpredictable hose failure cost?